Kunzisoft/KeePassDX/ReadMe.md

   You should have received a copy of the GNU General Public License along with KeePass DX.
 If not, see <http://www.gnu.org/licenses/>.

+  This project is a fork of [KeepassDroid](https://github.com/bpellin/keepassdroid) by bpellin.